ADA-GWU/3-concurrency-Cavid2002/README.md

 }
 ```

-The function accepts image object, id of the thread executing function, thread count and box size.
-Thread count is used to calculate the increment along Y and thread id needed to define starting point for the loop.
 Reading the code carefully it is easy to come into conclusion that each thread will process separate row and apply pixel average.
 The diagram below demonstrates how it will work if the application runs on 4 core CPU.

 ```
             +---+---+---+---+---+---+---+---+